PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 **TODO DMC**

 ## Storing Images on DockerHub
 DockerHub provides a global repository of images.
-We have already used it to fetch MongoDB and Redis images for use in the microservices chapter.
+We have already used it to fetch MongoDB and Redis images for use in **Chapter 10 Building Microservice Systems**.
 In this recipe we are going to push our `adderservice` container to DockerHub.

 ### Getting Ready
 This recipe uses the code from our first recipe `Building a Single Container`.
-If you don't have this already you should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.
+If we don't have this already we should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.

 We need to build the `adderservice` image, if it's not already have it available, `cd` into the `micro/adderservice` directory and run: